 So repetition is the key.
 It’s the same as when you learned your own native language.
 When you see or hear something enough times, you’ll remember it.
 For example, when you visit a country whose language you don’t know, one word you’ll learn is the local word for “thank you.”
 Because you’ll keep hearing it in stores, restaurants, airports, etc., so you’ll remember it.
 Getting this repetition requires an enormous amount of time.
 This process took me three years of full-time, on-the-job, intensive self-study before I could read a Japanese newspaper with ease.
-I consider this one of my greatest and most rewarding achievements in life.
+I consider Japanese fluency (especially reading) to be one of my greatest and most rewarding achievements in life.
 I’m saying this to inspire more people to learn Japanese.

 *If you live in Shiga, click here for a list of low-cost Japanese-language schools for foreigners.